Vata Diet: Best Foods, Recipes & 7-Day Meal Plan

 Oils and Fats

-Healthy fats are essential for Vata — they lubricate dry tissues, calm the nervous system, and ground scattered energy.
-Do not shy away from fat if you are Vata-dominant.
+Healthy fats are essential for Vata.
+They lubricate dry tissues, calm the nervous system, ground scattered energy.
+Don't shy away from fat if you're Vata-dominant.

 Favour: Ghee (the best oil for Vata), sesame oil, almond oil, olive oil